brews/d18oc_sst/README.md

 ## Running the notebook locally

-If you would like to run the examples, you can download it.
-I've included [environment.yml](https://github.com/brews/d18oc_sst/blob/master/environment.yml).
+If you would like to run the examples, you can [download it](https://github.com/brews/d18oc_sst/archive/master.zip).
+I've included a [environment.yml](https://github.com/brews/d18oc_sst/blob/master/environment.yml) file.
 This lists the package requirements to create a virtual environment in [Anaconda](https://www.anaconda.com/)/[conda](https://docs.conda.io/projects/conda/en/latest/).

-First unzip the downloaded files or clone it with git and move into the "d18Oc_sst" directory.
+First unzip the downloaded zip or clone the repo with git and move into the "d18Oc_sst" directory.
 Assuming you have `conda` installed and configured, you can create the environment with:

 ```bash
 conda env create -f environment.yml